Carriers / Containers

 Waterproof bag.
 An even lighter alternative to the backpack is a waterproof stuff-sack/bag.
 My waterproof bag is almost one half of the weight of the backpack of the came capacity (40 l).
 The bag has additional advantage of waterproofness, but, alas, is not appropriate for hiking and, also, items inside are not as quickly accessible.
 Nevertheless, for a pure cycling trip, it's ideal in my opinion.

 Front and rear.
 I use both front and rear containers.
 The original reason for this was the possibility to transfer weight between rear and front in case of damaged wheel.
 It is a kind of anachronism nowadays, when I don't have enough weight to cause the damage, but I still carry a handlebar bag mostly to store frequently used objects such as camera.
-It goes without saying that this bag fulfils the ratio condition mentioned above.
+It goes without saying that this bag fulfills the ratio condition mentioned above.

 Underseat bag on handlebar.
-I addopted the above mentioned camera strategy on my trip to Indian Himalaya.
+I adopted the above mentioned camera strategy on my trip to Indian Himalaya.
 The digital camera was small enough to fit in a middle-sized underseat bag, which I modified to be used as a handlebar bag.
 The combined effect of lighter camera, lighter bag and no spare film rolls resulted in the lightest set-up so far, which you can see on the picture below.
-I may have sacrified the quality of photograps a bit by using digital - be a judge yourself:
+I may have scarified the quality of photograps a bit by using digital - be a judge yourself:

 pictures from India